-General and Administrative Expenses 2020 (Unj ivorable favorable) ariance 2019 (Unf vorable avorable) triance 2018 (In millions) G&A expenses \$ 144.8 \$ 18.0 \$ 162.8 \$ 3.9 \$ 166.7
+General and Administrative Expenses Favorable (Unfavorable) 2020 Variance 2019 (Favorable (Unfavorable) Variance 2018 G&A expenses \$ 144.8 \$ 18.0 \$ (In millions) 162.8 \$ 3.9 \$ 166.7

-G&A expenses for 2020 decreased 11.1% compared to 2019, primarily due to a \$13.0 million decrease in personnelrelated costs, a \$5.6 million decrease in travel costs and a \$0.9 million decrease in consumer research, partially offset by a \$1.0 million increase in depreciation primarily related to capitalized software projects.
+G&A expenses for 2020 decreased 11.1% compared to 2019, primarily due to a \$13.0 million decrease in personnel-related costs, a \$5.6 million decrease in travel costs and a \$0.9 million decrease in consumer research, partially offset by a \$1.0 million increase in depreciation primarily related to capitalized software projects.
 The decline in personnel-related costs was primarily due to lower costs of salaries and benefits, related in large part to the furloughing of approximately one-third of team members across various functional groups in our restaurant support centers for approximately six months, as well as lower costs of equity-based and other incentive compensation.
 G&A expenses for 2020 included approximately \$1.2 million of costs due to the 53rd week.
 Included in total G&A expenses for 2020 were \$4.3 million of expenses related to company-operated restaurants, as compared to \$5.3 million in 2019.
 The decrease primarily was due to lower personnel-related costs.